ryangary321/solution-ai-barista/client/web/angular-customer-app/README.md

     c.
 Create a new Firebase web app in your new project.
     You can skip setting up Firebase Hosting.
     d.
-Copy your Firebase config object, and replace the placeholder values in the `src/bootstrap.js` file of the sample app.
+Copy your Firebase config object, and replace the placeholder values in the `client/web/angular-customer-app/src/bootstrap.js` file of the sample app.

 2. Set up the Gemini API:
     a.
 [Get a Gemini API key](https://aistudio.google.com/app/apikey) in Google AI Studio.
     Use the Firebase project you just created.
     b.
-Add your Gemini API key into the `src/bootstrap.js` file of the sample app.
+Add your Gemini API key into the `client/web/angular-customer-app/src/bootstrap.js` file of the sample app.

-3. Run `npm install` to install the app's dependencies.
+3.  cd to `client/web/angular-customer-app/` and run `npm install` to install the app's dependencies.

 4. Serve the app:
     a.
 Run `ng serve` to start the Angular development server.